Skip to main content

 The Project Board

 The Project Board monitors project delivery and ensures that objectives are being met.
-It meets three time during the project delivery phase: at project start, the ‘ready to deliver’ stage, and project close stage.
+It meets three times during the project delivery phase: at project start, the ‘ready to deliver’ stage, and project close stage.
 It can also meet if any project issues arise.

 Templates of the Project Board Structure and agendas for meetings are included at the bottom of this page.